claudiomoratti/ngx-modal/README.md

+# ngx-modal

+Open modal window (dialog box) for your angular2 applications.

+> This is a forked repository, forked from pleerock/ngx-modal

 ## Latest import headers

 In your component.ts files where you need to access the "Modal" object, add the following line at the top: